yeokm1/yeokm1.github.io-hugo/content/post/2020/08/compare-fs2020-with-real-sg-flights/index.md

 It looks very close!
 The graphical fidelity of the game is really impressive.
 In fact if I just take a quick glance at this screenshot, it could have passed off for the real thing!

-As for the Physics, it's extremely close.
+As for the Physics, it matches the real C172 very well.
 I flew the plane as close as I can to the real speeds of the C172 and the performance characteristics are very similar.
 Even the left-turning tendencies are real under the hard setting.

 A slight gripe I have is that the virtual plane is extremely sensitive to the rudder inputs during taxing so I zig zag quite a lot.